Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 by Natan Mishori

 For example, on a typical Friday morning, one could hear concerts with explanations given by the Tel Aviv Symphony Orchestra in the auditorium of the Israel Conservatory or a chamber-music concert at the Tel Aviv Museum.
-In the afternoon, one could choose between a symphonic concert performed by the Philharmonic in the Mann Auditorium, or a performance of the New Israel Opera in the Golda Meir Arts Centre, inaugurated in October, 1994.
-If music-lovers would rather hear Bach's B minor Mass, they could go to the Recanati Auditorium in the Tel Aviv Museum or drive to the church in Abu-Ghosh near Jerusalem.
-One could also attend a concert of Jewish and Israeli music, given in the Bnei Zion Auditorium of the Diaspora Museum on the campus of Tel Aviv University.
-If the music lovers prefer to hear chamber music or a recital while sitting at a table with coffee and cake, they can drive to the Yuval Club in Ramat Hasharon in the evening, after the other concerts are finished.
-Or one could drive to Kibbutz Shefayim, not far from Tel Aviv, which regularly hosts the Kibbutz Chamber Orchestra.
+In the afternoon, one could choose between a symphonic concert performed by the Philharmonic in the Mann Auditorium or a performance of the New Israel Opera in the Golda Meir Arts Centre, inaugurated in October 1994.
+If music lovers would rather hear Bach’s B minor Mass, they could go to the Recanati Auditorium in the Tel Aviv Museum or drive to the church in Abu-Ghosh near Jerusalem.
+One could also attend a Jewish and Israeli music concert, given in the Bnei Zion Auditorium of the Diaspora Museum on the campus of Tel Aviv University.
+If music lovers prefer to hear chamber music or a recital while sitting at a table with coffee and cake, they can drive to the Yuval Club in Ramat Hasharon in the evening after the other concerts are finished.
+Or one could drive to Kibbutz Shefayim, near Tel Aviv, which regularly hosts the Kibbutz Chamber Orchestra.

 Those who are attracted to the various forms of Jewish religious music could attend one of the many synagogue services throughout Israel on Sabbath morning.
-Afterwards, they can choose one of the choral, orchestral, chamber, or solo concerts that regularly take place at the Tzavta Club in Tel Aviv, or in Beit Alon in the nearby town of Givatayim, or drive further afield.
+Afterward, they can choose one of the choral, orchestral, chamber, or solo concerts regularly at the Tzavta Club in Tel Aviv, or in Beit Alon in the nearby town of Givatayim, or drive further afield.

-Other concerts took place in Jerusalem, in Haifa and elsewhere.
-However, since not all the concerts that are given throughout the country are announced in the press, local music-lovers will miss many concerts, and tourists will have a problem to learn of their existence.
-Some 20 years ago, the American violinist Isaac Stern, with the assistance of the America-Israel Cultural Foundation, established the "Concert Network," the purpose of which was to foster public performances of chamber music, especially in the kibbutzim.
-This institution has now become the music department of Omanut La'Am ("Art for the People,") a division of the Ministry of Culture.
-Its purpose is defined by its director, Vered Tsarfati, as "creating the possibility that everyone throughout Israel may enjoy as rich a selection of music as exists in Tel Aviv."
+Other concerts took place in Jerusalem, Haifa, and elsewhere.
+However, since not all the concerts that are given throughout the country are announced in the press, local music lovers will miss many concerts, and tourists will have a problem learning about their existence.
+Some 20 years ago, the American violinist Isaac Stern, with the assistance of the America-Israel Cultural Foundation, established the “Concert Network” to foster public performances of chamber music, especially in the kibbutzim.
+This institution has now become the music department of Omanut La’Am (“Art for the People,”) a division of the Ministry of Culture.
+Its purpose is defined by its director, Vered Tsarfati, as “creating the possibility that everyone throughout Israel may enjoy as rich a selection of music as exists in Tel Aviv.”

 From Omanut La’Am, one may learn of the abundant musical activity taking place all over the country.
 A perusal of their booklet, Musika (1994), reveals both the quantity and the variety in their concerts.
 Briefly, there were: 27 recitalists, including 21 pianists, three guitarists and lutanists, two harpists and a percussionist; 39 duos; 19 trios; 12 quartets in many different vocal and instrumental combinations in addition to five string quartets, there were six others, including a vocal quartet and a saxophone quartet; “special ensembles” intended to perform specific works, especially contemporary Israeli and international music by the Ensemble Musica Nova, and music for wind bands performed by the wind players of the Israeli Chamber Orchestra, and even African music performed by the Calabash Ensemble; some 20 musicians and singers in various groups, concentrating on early music from the Renaissance and Baroque, of which the flautist Michael Meltzer is one of the leading participants; the Baroque String Orchestra, directed and conducted by David Shamir; eight adult choruses and five children’s choruses, including one of immigrant children from Ethiopia several of which have won international prizes, the New Israel Opera, and finally, 14 orchestras.